Nedstrand Municipality: Name

-The municipality (originally the parish) was first named after the old Nærstrand farm (Nesjarstrǫnd).
+The municipality (originally the parish) was originally named Nærstrand Municipality, after the old Nærstrand farm (Nesjarstrǫnd).
 The first element is the plural form of the word nes which means "headland".
 The last element is strǫnd which means "beach" or "shore".

-In 1868, the municipality was split with the southern islands becoming the municipality of Sjærnerø.
-The remaining parts of the municipality of Nærstrand were re-named Hinderaa municipality.
+In 1868, when the municipality was divided, the southern islands became the new Sjærnerø Municipality and the remaining parts of the Nærstrand Municipality was re-named Hinderaa Municipality.
 This name came from the old Hinderaa farm (Hinderá) since the first Nedstrand Church was built there.
 The farm was named after a local river.
 The first element is hind which means "female deer".
 The last element is á which means "river" or "creek".

-On 10 August 1881, a royal resolution changed the name of the municipality back to Nerstrand.
-On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Nedstrand.
+On 10 August 1881, a royal resolution changed the name of the municipality back to Nerstrand, using a more modern spelling of the old name.
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Nedstrand, a spelling that more closely matched the local pronunciation of the name.

+Churches

+The Church of Norway had one parish (sokn) within Nedstrand Municipality.
+At the time of the municipal dissolution, it was part of the Nedstrand prestegjeld and the Ryfylke prosti (deanery) in the Diocese of Stavanger.